IdontKNOWcodingREALLY/simple-wake-on-lan-but-diffent-icon/README.md

 # SimpleWoL (Personal Tweak)

 > **Note:** This is a personal modified version of the original [SimpleWoL](https://github.com/herzhenr/simple-wake-on-lan) project created by [herzhenr](https://github.com/herzhenr).
+> **Note:** ok so I need you to listen this repo is a hot garbage so if you want the sure take it will work good and have different icon but it's a square icon won't work good of you use circle icon I don't think I will do anything in this as it works for me

 <p float="center">
   <a href="https://opensource.org/licenses/MIT"><img src="https://img.shields.io/badge/License-MIT-green.svg" alt="MIT License"></a>